waldemarthiel/angular-java-creditscore/github.deploy.accs.md

 	  -F "name=CreditscoreApp" \
 	  -F "runtime=java" \
 	  -F "subscription=HOURLY" \
-	  -F "deployment=@Local-path-to-deployment-json\deployment.json" \
+	  -F "deployment=@Local-path-to-deployment-json/deployment.json" \
-	  -F "manifest=@Local-path-to-manifest-json\manifest.json" \
+	  -F "manifest=@Local-path-to-manifest-json/manifest.json" \
 	  -F "gitRepoUrl=https://github.com/nagypeter/angular-java-creditscore.git"

+!NOTE!
+When you use cURL in Windows environment please replace the line break `\` characters appropiately or create a single line command.
+Also keep in mind Windows use `\` (backslash) when you define `deployment.json` and `manifest.json` location.
+The best is to run cURL command from the directory where you saved `deployment.json` and `manifest.json` and avoid to define the full path to the files.

+(Know bug.
+In case of Windows (8.1 especially) cURL if you get **Bad Request** response remove `-H "content-type: multipart/form-data;"` parameter.)

-If you want to use private repository provide *gitUserName* and *gitPassword* parameters.
+In case if you need to use private repository provide *gitUserName* and *gitPassword* parameters.

 Replacing the necessary parameters and executing the request you should get a similar response: